-The Good News: Payment of a Life Insurance Policy After a Suicide Depends on the Contract
+Payment of a Life Insurance Policy After a Suicide Depends on the Policy Language

-The good news is that a suicide does not automatically prevent the beneficiary of the deceased’s life insurance policy from receiving benefits under a policy.
-Instead, the question of whether surviving family members will be entitled to receive the benefits of their deceased loved one’s policy will depend on the specific terms and conditions of the policy .
-This means that beneficiaries of life insurance policies where the insured has taken his or her own life are not necessarily left without recourse; instead, they must find their loved one’s policies and carefully review the policy to determine what benefits are paid in the event of a suicide.
+A suicide does not automatically prevent the beneficiary of the life insurance policy from receiving benefits.
+Instead, the question of whether surviving family members will be entitled to receive the benefits of the policy will depend on the specific terms and conditions of the policy.

-The Bad News: Payment of Benefits after a Suicide is Usually Denied if the Suicide Happened Shortly After the Policy Went Into Force
+Payment of Benefits after a Suicide is Usually Denied if the Suicide Occurs Shortly After the Policy Goes Into Effect

-Most insurance companies build a two- to three-year limitation into their policies.
-These provisions state that if the insured individual takes his or her life within two or three years after the policy is put into force, then no benefits (or diminished benefits in some cases) are paid to the beneficiaries.
+Most insurance companies build a two year (or other time period) suicide limitation into their policies.
+These provisions state that if the insured individual takes his or her life within two years after the policy goes into effect, then no benefits (or diminished benefits in some cases) are paid to the beneficiaries.
 This is, in part, to limit the practice of despondent individuals taking out large life insurance policies on themselves and committing suicide so that they can provide for their families.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].